wrab2/absurd-on-android/README.md

   open VNC viever app and press on the connection you created.
 How to stop
   close VNC viewer app and press exit in termux notification

+message Wrab#0732 on discord if you have problems or questions